roulpriya/ownchat/README.md

 cd frontend
 npm run dev
 ```
-The Next.js app will be available at `http://localhost:3000`
+The React app will be available at `http://localhost:3000`

 ## Environment Variables